 All our members are civil servants.
 We carry out our work in accordance with the Civil Service Code, our Propriety Guidance and without political bias.
 Our goal is to provide an exceptional standard of professional practice in support of the government, implementing the priorities of the Prime Minister and the Cabinet to build a stronger economy, a fairer society, a United Kingdom and a global Britain.

 We design, plan and deliver world-class media work, public‑facing campaigns and stakeholder and internal communications.
-We partner closely with organisations in the public, private and third-party sectors in pursuit of the greatest
+We partner closely with organisations in the public, private and third-party sectors in pursuit of the greatest cost-efficiency and impact.

 The work we do is rarely easy, constantly challenging, and always rewarding.